programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 let gallery, gallery2, gallery3;
 ```

-Next a textureLoader will be made and the 3 textures loaded.
-For each of the 3 panels, make a mesh with one of the textures, and move the panel to the correct place.
+Next a textureLoader will be made and the three textures loaded.
+For each of the three panels, make a mesh with one of the textures, and move the panel to the correct position.

-**Within** the init function definition **after** the following code:
+**Within** the init function definition, **after** the following code:

 ```
 // add models